101 years ago at 2:20 a.m., the Titanic sank in the North Atlantic Ocean, resulting in the death of more than 1,500 passengers and crew.

 Following the Titanic disaster and his invaluable evidence in court, Lightoller was decorated for gallantry as a naval officer during World War I and used his own personal motor yacht, the Sundowner, to rescue soldiers during the Dunkirk evacuation in 1940.
 The lifetime pipe smoker died of chronic heart disease in 1952 at the age of 78.

 What’d He Wear?

 Lightoller’s primary attire aboard ship is his White Star Line officer’s uniform.
 Since the film is B&W, colors cannot be determined with much certainty, so I will use the attire of an actual uniform to guide my judgement.
 The excellent resource Encyclopedia Titanica provides much of the background information.

-Lightoller is seen in service dress, consisting of a black wool coat and trousers.
-At the time, the White Star Line’s service uniforms often resembled those of the Royal Navy, appropriate given many officers’ membership in the Royal Navy Reserve.
+Lightoller wears his service dress uniform, consisting of a black doeskin wool jacket and matching flat front trousers.
+At the time, the White Star Line’s service uniforms often resembled those of the British Royal Navy, appropriate given many officers’ membership in the Royal Navy Reserve.

 The single looped stripe is the same insignia for Second through Sixth officers.
 The First Officer wears one row with a second looped row, the Chief Officer wears two rows with a third looped row, and the Captain wears three straight stripes with a fourth looped top stripe.
 Despite technically being a senior officer, the Second Officer wears the same insignia as the junior officers.